 The epic Odyssey leaves off with Odysseus making amends with the families of Penelope’s suitors.
 Ithaca is prosperous, pleasant, and most of all peaceful when the story comes to a close.
 From that, we can garner that Odysseus lived out the rest of his days being a family man.

-Now, we’d love to say that Odysseus lived happily with his long-lost family for the rest of his days.
 The man deserves it after everything he went through.
 Unfortunately, you can probably see where this is going: that just isn’t the case.

 In the Epic Cycle – a collection of poems recounting pre- and post-Trojan War events – a lost poem known as Telegony immediately succeeds Odyssey.
 This poem chronicles the life of Telegonus, Odysseus’ young son born from the hero’s affair with the sorceress Circe.